-(3) Qualified food operator required.
-Each person owning, operating or managing any catering food service establishment designated as class III or class IV shall be a qualified food operator or shall employ on-site at least one (1) qualified food operator who is in a supervisory position at said establishment.
-Each catering food service establishment shall be in compliance with this subdivision by August 1, 1997.
-Satisfactory evidence of compliance with this subdivision shall be documentation that the qualified food operator has passed a test administered by a testing organization approved by the department, or other documentation satisfactory to the department attesting to the individual's knowledge of safe food handling techniques as specified in subdivision (5) of this subsection.
-Said documentation shall be maintained on file at the catering food service establishment and provided to the local director of health, registered sanitarian, or authorized agent on request.
-Exempt from the requirements of this subdivision are special events sponsored by non-profit civic organizations such as, but not limited to, school sporting events, little league, and fairs.
+(4) Qualified food operator required.
+Each person owning, operating or managing any food service establishment designated either as class III or class IV shall be a qualified food operator or shall employ on-site at least one (1) qualified food operator who is in a supervisory position at said establishment.
+Each food service establishment shall be in compliance with this subdivision by August 1, 1997.
+Satisfactory evidence of compliance with this subdivision shall be documentation that the qualified food operator has passed a test administered by a testing organization approved by the department, or other documentation satisfactory to the department attesting to the individual's knowledge of safe food handling techniques as specified in subdivision (6) of this subsection.
+Said documentation shall be maintained on file at the food service establishment and provided to the local director of health, registered sanitarian, or authorized agent on request.
+Any person who serves meals to individuals at registered congregate meal sites funded under Title III of the Older Americans Act of 1965, as amended, which were prepared under the supervision of a qualified food operator, shall be exempt from the examination requirement for qualified food operators.
 Any volunteer who serves meals for a nonprofit organization shall be exempt from the examination requirement for qualified food operators.
+Exempt from the requirements of this subdivision are: temporary food service establishments and special events sponsored by non-profit civic organizations such as, but not limited to, school sporting events, little league food booths, church suppers, and fairs.
+Soup kitchens that rely exclusively on services provided by volunteers are also exempt from the requirements of this subdivision.

-(4) Criteria for approval of testing organizations.
-To be approved, a testing organization shall make application to the department and therein demonstrate responsibility for all aspects of the testing system from the development of the test, through test administration including test security system, documentation of successful test completion and record maintenance.
+(5) Criteria for approval of testing organizations.
+To be approved, a testing organization shall make application to the department on forms provided by the department and therein demonstrate responsibility for all aspects of the testing system from the development of the test, through test administration including test security system, documentation of successful test completion and record maintenance.
 Testing organizations must reapply for approval every five (5) years.
 Testing organizations shall demonstrate responsibility for all of the following areas: